RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 and negotiate the terms of book contracts.

-Literary agents "handle" book contracts for their author clients in the same way that real estate agents
+Literary agents "handle" book contracts for their author clients the way real estate agents
 "handle" real estate purchase agreements for homeowners and home buyers.
 Literary agents swear that they do not provide legal advice about book contract provisions
-(to avoid violating the admittedly vague rules in all fifty states against the unauthorized practice of law (UPL), but they do provide advice, often much better advice than an author could get from a lawyer with no publishing experience.
+(to avoid violating the admittedly vague rules in all fifty states against the unauthorized practice of law (UPL), but agents do provide advice, often better real-world advice than an author could get from a lawyer with or without publishing experience.

 ### Lawyers & Book Contracts